If I had to describe myself in just two words: always thinking.

-(f) this assumes that either the people, or their leaders, even know what needs to be done (which I don’t believe at all is the case), and let us not forget
+(f) this assumes that either the people, or their leaders, even know what needs to be done (which I don’t believe is the case), and let us not forget

-(g) that by continuing to ignore these issues, these problems will only get worse, and increasingly more difficult to eventually resolve.
+(g) that by continuing to ignore these issues, these problems only get worse and increasingly more difficult to eventually resolve.
 And…

 As I have stated previously here, and in the Read This First! section, I am a loner.
 But let me briefly expand on that.
-Something I read about Albert Einstein – expressed in Einstein’s own words – rings true for me as well (to an extent).
+Something I read about Albert Einstein – expressed in Einstein’s own words – rings true for me, as well (to somen extent).
 Here is what he said:

 My passionate interest in social justice and social responsibility has always stood in curious contrast to a marked lack of desire for direct association with men and women.
 I am a horse for single harness, not cut out for tandem or team work.
 I have never belonged wholeheartedly to country or state, to my circle of friends, or even to my own family.
 These ties have always been accompanied by a vague aloofness, and the wish to withdraw into myself increases with the years.